Reebok Sublite XT Cushion 2.0 Review Facts

 Seemingly a new edition of a line of trainer is put out every year: with the success of its first model, companies begin to tinker and tweak the components that made the previous one such a success.
 One hopes that with every new edition of a running shoe, noticeable improvements are made and something was learned from the previous model.

-A superlight trainer that will enable you to keep moving without any extra weight from first toe-off but supportive and comfortable enough that wearing them long after the run is done is a definite option, the Reebok Sublite XT Cushion 2.0 is a streamlined shoe with an aesthetic appeal at an affordable price.
+A superlight trainer that will enable you to keep moving without any extra weight from first toe-off, but supportive and comfortable enough that wearing it long after the run is done, is a definite option; the Reebok Sublite XT Cushion 2.0 is a streamlined shoe with an aesthetic appeal at an affordable price.

 As part of its name, the Cushion 2.0’s midsole is made of a one-piece Sublite foam that’s light, durable, and responsive.
 The entire length of the shoe, from heel to forefoot, is covered by this material, which aids with transitions in the gait cycle.
 Supplying superb comfort, this soft cushioning is aided by a solid arch support